Chris “Kikila” Perrin

 March 26, 2016

-This article (The End of America’s Two-Party System May Be upon Us) is free and open source.
+This article (Why America May Not Be Considered A “First World Country” Much Longer) is an opinion editorial (OP-ED).
+The opinions expressed in this article are the author’s own and do not necessarily represent the views of Underground Reporter.
+This article is free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Chris “Kikila” Perrin and UndergroundReporter.org.
 If you spot a typo, please email the error and the name of the article to firstname.lastname@example.org.
-Image credit: Flickr/DonkeyHotey
+Image credit: Flickr/Stan Wiechers

 Since you’re here…